VACATION HOME MARKET

 For decades, real estate developers described places like Reynolds Plantation as golf course communities.
 This traditional tagline couldn’t be further from the truth at Reynolds.

-These days, Reynolds Plantation is as much about the “other things” in life – if not more – rather than just golf and multiple clubhouses.
+These days, Reynolds Plantation is as much about the “other things” in life – if not more – rather than just golf homes and multiple clubhouses.
 Indeed, when it comes to life at Reynolds Plantation there’s a plethora of activities and amenities that stretch far beyond the development’s spectacular six-pack of premium golf courses – featuring everything from fishing, boating, biking, hiking, shooting, dining, exercising, learning and more.

 Basically, this growing community of some 3,300 property owners has virtually any activity that ends with “i-n-g” – other than golfing.
 In essence, Reynolds Plantation has evolved from the traditional singular-focused golf course community of old into a much broader “lifestyle community” that reflects the wants and desires of today’s families.
 And more and more master-planned developments throughout America are adopting the same strategy.